craftcms/gatsby-source-craft/README.md

 It requires for the corresponding [Gatsby Craft plugin](https://github.com/craftcms/craft-gatsby) to be installed on the Craft site.

 This plugins sources the data from a Craft installation.
-On initial run, the entire site is stored, while on subsequent runs, only delta changes are applied, significantly reducing build time.
+On initial run, the entire site is sourced, while on subsequent runs, only delta changes are applied, significantly reducing build time.

+If anything that gets written to the project config has changed, the entire site is sourced again.

 # Usage:
 Make sure that the following environment variables are defined: